tobytwigger/laravel-settings/docs/_docs/class-based.md

 ### Groups

 Groups are a way to order settings to the user.
-By grouping together similar settings (such as those related to the site theme, authentication, emails etc), it helps users quickly find what they're looking for.
+By grouping together similar settings (such as those related to the site theme, authentication, emails), it helps users quickly find what they're looking for.

-To define a group, define a `group` function.
-This should return an array of groups the setting is in.
-When retrieving a form schema to represent settings, the first group will be taken as the group, and therefore the first group should be the 'main' group.
+The `group` function should return an array of groups the setting is in.
+When retrieving a form schema to represent settings, the first group will be taken as the 'main' group.

 ```php
     public function group(): array